Are you ready to buy a used RV? Have you completed the Used RV inspection yet?

 This is more cost effective (cheaper) than Option 1.
 In fact, this may only cost you a 6 pack of beer or a bottle of Wine (helpful hint, the beer or wine should be consumed after the inspection is completed, not prior to the inspection).

 You can do it yourself, as long as you are confident, that you know what you are doing.
-Don't do it yourself just because you don't want to spend the money (your a cheapskate and you just can't help yourself) to have an expert do it.
+Don't do it yourself just because you don't want to spend the money (you're a cheapskate and you just can't help yourself) to have an expert do it.
 In the long run it could cost you more money to repair something you missed during your inspection, that an expert would have caught during their inspection.

 If you chose either Option 2 or 3 above you might want to take a moment to review the general guidelines sections on what to look for during an RV Inspection below.
 The inspection guidelines are divided up into two sections.